apoapse1/Librum-for-Skyrim-VR/README.md

 - **Darker Night Sky** *(Enabled)* This is SGS's night sky texture, to go alongside the ENB preset we're using.
 It is a darker texture with reddish auroras, and it fits in very nicely with Librum's theme.
 If you do not use this, you will have the brighter and arguably prettier textures from [Ethereal Cosmos](https://www.nexusmods.com/skyrimspecialedition/mods/5728).
 If you want Ethereal Cosmos textures instead, disable this in MO2.

-- **Adventure Theme Lite** *(Enabled)* If you want a nicer cursor and Oblivion-style inventory icons, this is the plugin for you.
+- **SkyUI The Adventurer Theme Mod SE** *(Enabled)* If you want a nicer cursor and Oblivion-style inventory icons, this is the plugin for you.
 If you do not want this plugin, disable it in MO2.

-- **SkyUI The Adventurer Theme Mod Tweak** *(Enabled)* A slight tweak to Adventure Theme Lite, must be enabled or disabled alongside it.

 - **Kitties Speak Spanish, Nords speak Deutsch, Italian for Tullius** *(Disabled)* These mods replace the voice and lip-syncing for the appropriate NPCs with alternate languages.
 Khajiit will speak Spanish, Nords (and some non-Nords) will speak German, and Imperials (not just Tullius) will speak Italian.
 Subtitles will remain in English, so make sure you have them turned on if you choose to use some or all of these optional mods!